cgre-aachen/gemgis/docs/api_reference/index.rst

    :maxdepth: 2
    :caption: API Reference

+    vector

 This is where the API reference pages will be linked.